 FOR THE AWSOM PROJECT?

-We are very excited to introduce the incredible and dedicated team members from throughout Australia who will be volunteering their time and expertise as well as self-funding their travel expenses: Rebecca Ross, Matthew Comito, Ryan Lee, Nola Osborne, Casey Willmore, Ryan McCracken, Rebekah Whinnen, Louise Scott, Kate Smith, Lily Shilkin, Catherine Elder, Alysha Ryan, Alison Morcom, Aeneva Poulish, Emily Woodfield, Teleya Beattie, Jordan Trunfio, Carter Fabling and Hayley Ryan.
+We are very excited to introduce the incredible and dedicated team members from throughout Australia who volunteered their time and expertise as well as self-funding their travel expenses: Rebecca Ross, Matthew Comito, Ryan Lee, Nola Osborne, Casey Willmore, Ryan McCracken, Rebekah Whinnen, Louise Scott, Kate Smith, Lily Shilkin, Catherine Elder, Alysha Ryan, Alison Morcom, Aeneva Poulish, Emily Woodfield, Teleya Beattie, Jordan Trunfio, Carter Fabling and Hayley Ryan.